Rule 8.09 - Admission by UBE Score Transfer

 The Missouri Materials are intended to assist Missouri Bar applicants.
 The Missouri Materials are distributed and presented with the understanding that the Missouri Board of Law Examiners, its committees, authors, reviewers and speakers do not render legal, accounting, tax or other professional advice.
 The Missouri Materials are provided as research information to be used by bar applicants for the MECT.
 The Missouri Materials may be used beyond the MECT by the applicants, in conjunction with other research deemed necessary in the exercise of their independent professional judgment.
 Original and fully current sources of authority should be researched.
 Although every effort has been made to assure the accuracy of the Missouri Materials, the law continues to change and there is no guarantee that every statement is correct.
 The MECT will be graded upon the information provided in the Missouri Materials as posted at the time of the test given even if such information is later deemed to be incorrect.
 The Missouri Materials and the MECT are provided in English only.

-All applicants applying for admission by Rule 8.09 must take the MECT and must sign the Certificate of Completion.
-Once issued and signed by you, the Certificate of Completion must be mailed to the Board of Law Examiners no later than one year after the date of written notification of receipt by the Board of an acceptable UBE score.
-Prior to mailing, please make certain that your name, email address and telephone number are correct on the form.
-All Certificates of Completion must be mailed to Board of Law Examiners, P.O.
+All applicants applying for admission by Rule 8.09 must take the MECT and sign the Certificate of Completion.
+Please make certain that your name, email address and telephone number are correct on the form.
+The signed Certificate of Completion must be received by the Board of Law Examiners no earlier than the date the application is properly submitted and no later than one year after the date of written notification of receipt by the Board of an acceptable UBE score.
+Your signed Certificate of Completion may be uploaded from your user home page or mailed to Board of Law Examiners, P.O.
 Box 104236, Jefferson City, MO 65110-4236.

 Proof of Citizenship or Prescribed Alien Status